10 Amazing Things To Do in Baños, Ecuador

 9. Day Trip to Amazon

-While these things to do technically aren’t in Baños, the tour leaves from here.
-Enjoy the day paddling down the Puyo river in a canoe and visiting waterfalls.
+While these activities technically aren’t in Baños, the tour leaves from here.
+Enjoy the day paddling down the Puyo River in a canoe and visiting waterfalls.

-While in Puyo you will visit an animal sanctuary that has animals ranging from monkeys, ocelots, and caimans.
+While in Puyo you will visit an animal sanctuary with animals ranging from monkeys, ocelots, and caimans.

 These tours have really great reviews and you will not be disappointed.